wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 This tutorial is a step-by-step <strong>hands-on deep yet succinct</strong> introduction to using Hashicorp's Terraform to build, change, and version clusters of <a href="#Immutable">immutable</a> servers (through load balancers) running in clouds using declarative statements that are <a href="#Idempotent">idempotent</a>.

-Terrafrom provides its own <a href="#Modules">modules</a>.
-But where Terraform comes up short, customer administrators can write <a href="#Modules">modules</a> of their own to add more logic to continue using declarative specifications (templates).
-Thus Terraform defines the "desired state configuration" (DSC).

 Terraform is better characterized as a <strong>multi-service</strong> tool.
 Terraform is <strong>not a "multi-cloud tool" to ease migration</strong> among clouds to avoid vendor lock-in.
 One would need to rewrite all templates to move from, say, AWS to Azure.
 Terraform doesn't abstract resources needed to do that.

+Terrafrom provides its own <a href="#Modules">modules</a>.
+But where Terraform comes up short, customer administrators can write <a href="#Modules">modules</a> of their own to add more logic to continue using declarative specifications (templates).
+Thus Terraform defines the "desired state configuration" (DSC).

 Terraform can also provision <strong>on-premises</strong> servers running VMWare and OpenStack as well as AWS, Azure, Google Cloud, Digitial Ocean, Fastly, and other <a href="#CloudProviders">cloud providers</a> (responsible for understanding API interacitons and exposing resources).

 <strong>One tool</strong> to manage GitHub/GitLab, Datadog, etc.

 Can’t really do that with CFN alone.
-Even though
-Cloud Formation has <strong>nested stack</strong> only for AWS.
+Even though Cloud Formation has <strong>nested stack</strong> only for AWS.

-In its <a target="_blank" href="https://www.hashicorp.com/cloud-operating-model">PDF: Cloud Operating Model whitepaper</a>,
+<a target="_blank" href="https://www.hashicorp.com/cloud-operating-model">PDF: Hashicorp';'s Cloud Operating Model whitepaper</a>.

 ## Automation

-Terraform's marketing page says it make infrastructure provisioning: Repeatable.
+<a target="_blank" href="https://www.terraform.io/intro/index.html">terraform.io - Hashicorp's marketing home page</a> says it make infrastructure provisioning: Repeatable.
 Versioned.
 Documented.
 Automated.
 Testable.
 Shareable.

 Automating infrastructure deployment consists of these features: